 2.4.2 Sync config.ini Options

 FlagforIDS: This option indicates whether or not IDS should be notified of the DAMS image changes following the sync.
-This is an important enhancement because it is not necessary to update IDS every time a metadata change has been made to one of the mapped fields in the CIS. .
+This is an important enhancement because it is not necessary to update IDS every time a metadata change has been made to one of the mapped fields in the CIS.
 Unnecessarily notifying IDS of each metadata sync update has a potential of overloading the IDS system.
 There are currently four different options:

 default: IDS should only be notified if there is a change in restrictions (size restriction or public access restrictions).
 This option will reduce the number of notifications sent to IDS, but also make sure IDS is notified when it needs to incorporate restriction changes.